Anthony Volpe: Early life and amateur career

-Volpe attended Delbarton School in Morristown, New Jersey, where he played for the school's baseball team and was a teammate of Jack Leiter.
+Volpe attended Delbarton School in Morristown, New Jersey, where he played for the school's baseball team and was a teammate of Jack Leiter, who is an MLB pitcher.
 As a senior, he batted .488 with seven home runs, 34 runs batted in (RBIs), and 17 stolen bases.
 He was named the 2019 New Jersey High School Player of the Year by Perfect Game.
 Volpe committed to play college baseball at Vanderbilt University.